JayO-1/system-design-101/README.md

 2. We cannot elect two leaders simultaneously, since only one leader will achieve a majority vote
 3. The elected leader will have an up-to-date log, so can backfill stale follower nodes

-##### Raft Writes
+##### Raft Reads & Writes

-Raft ensures strong consistency, by relying on the elected leader to manage all writes, and in some cases, even reads.
+Raft ensures strong consistency, by relying on the elected leader to manage all reads and writes.

 Clients will publish writes to the leader which, accounting for the epoch number and state of the writes on a given follower node, will coordinate the write across a quorum (majority) of nodes.